scapaf64-prog/my-python-games/Tetris/README.txt

 My latest Tetris-version.

-ok, ChatGPT do a lot. :)
+Ok, ChatGPT do a lot. :)

 ARROW-KEY's to move,   SPACE to drop down,    ESC to exit